alesk/cv/GALLERY.md

 # Project Showcase

 Here is a list of projects, either open source or I'm in the position to disclose source code.
-It is meant as a quick glimps over my project organisation and codig skills.
+It is meant as a quick glimpse over my project organisation and coding skills.

 ## Draagle Client